-G. Diamond, no doubt, is one of
+G. Diamond, no doubt, is one of them.

-them.

-T. So it has commonly been reckoned, and the pureft of all; but some late experiments have shewn, that though though it is the hardest body in nature, it may be totally dispersed into smoke and slame by a strong sire; so that mineralogists will now hardly allow it to be a stone at all, but class it among inflammable substances.
+T. So it has commonly been reckoned, and the purest of all; but late experiments have shown, that though it is the hardest body in nature, it may be totally dispersed into vapour by a strong fire; so that mineralogists will now hardly allow it to be a stone at all, but class it among inflammable substances.
 The precious stones above mentioned owe their different colours chiefly to some metallic mixture.
-They are in general extremely hard, so as to cut glass, and one another; but diamond will cut all the rest.
+They are in general extremely hard, so as to cut glass, and one another; but diamonds will cut all the rest.